Hone logo

 Output: []

-Explanation: All values in the input array are falsy, so the returned array is empty.
+Explanation: All elements are falsy, so the new array is empty.

 Constraints

-• The array can contain any type of JavaScript values.
+• The input array can contain any data type.

-• The solution should be reasonably efficient, aiming for a time complexity of O(n) where n is the number of elements in the input array.
+• The time complexity should be O(n), where n is the length of the input array.

 Notes